Treaties of Erzurum: Second Treaty of 1847

 Months after the new treaty, an order was received in Aleppo announcing that Khwaja Birz'a was named the shahbandar of Iran and that he was to be treated with the same consideration by city officials that was shown to other consuls of friendly nations.
 A few years later, officials in a number of other cities including Ankara, and Edirne had received the same orders.
 Orders named that the Iranian officials in Ottoman cities stated that all cases involving Iranians, criminal or commercial, should be conducted according to the Sharia and that the shahbandar was to be present at the hearings and he could appeal ruling to Istanbul and as important as these changes were, they still did not confer extraterritoriality.
 Although, the new rulings began giving distinct advantages in the Ottoman legal system to the Iranians and was represented the final shift in the evolution to full extraterritorial status.
 In the final step to true extraterritoriality, the Iranians had to shift the Ottomans away from the Sharia to secular commercial laws.
 This final break with the past came with establishment of commercial courts in Istanbul in 1848 which seated both European and Ottoman judges and implemented a distinctly European commercial code.
 When the Iranians were granted this right, they immediately pushed for the same legal exemptions that the Westerners were given and were finally granted these rights in a treaty that was signed between the two countries in 1875.
-Fast forwarding to 1877, orders has been received in Aleppo in that stated the rights of Iranians to own property in the Ottoman realms.
+Later in 1877, orders had been received in Aleppo that stated the rights of Iranians to own property in the Ottoman realms.
 A similar order established the rights of citizens of the friendly countries including Italy, Austria, Sweden, Denmark, Spain, France, and Britain.
 This transformation from the geopolitical concept was largely complete and Iran had become just another capitulatory power.
 This led to the Iranians becoming legally as foreign within the domains of the sultan as the Europeans.